nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

-- 2a.
+- 1a.
 The given command/format is invalid.
-    - 2a1.
+    - 1a1.
 Pawbook shows an error message to the user.
+    - 1a2.
+User supplies the correct command. <br>
+      Steps 1a1-1a2 are repeated until the command entered is correct.
-      Use case resumes at step 2.
+      Use case resumes at step 3.

 *{More to be added}*